jasoncui/jasoncui.github.io/_posts/2016-01-08-my-hope-for-DC-tech.md

 This is something I firmly believe in and am personally passionate about.
 Startup dogma states that a solid team is one of the most important pillars of a successful company.
 And for startups just getting off the ground in the area, finding and retaining a long-term team is not always an easy task.
 From talking to many young entrepreneurs (both personal friends and acquaintances), they describe the current status quo as one where founders in the DC area want to stay close to home, but end up going elsewhere to better attract cofounders and technical talent.
 A great example is early-stage teams traveling to incubators and accelerators elsewhere, notably [Y Combinator](https://www.ycombinator.com/) and [TechStars](http://www.techstars.com/), and end up relocating as a result.

 To me this is a great shame.
-There is so much young local talent from universities and even from the high school level in the DMV that remains untapped.
-This is one of the main reasons why I founded [DCXP](http://www.joindcxp.org), and I [write about that experience here](https://medium.com/@joindcxp/why-we-started-dcxp-e15fe06fd311#.94h76ohj5).
+There is so much local talent from universities, even from the high school level in the DMV that remains untapped.
+This is one of the main reasons why I founded [DCXP](http://www.joindcxp.org) and I [write about that experience here](https://medium.com/@joindcxp/why-we-started-dcxp-e15fe06fd311#.94h76ohj5).

 ![DC]({{ site.url }}/public/dcxp.jpg){: .center-image }
 *The DCXP team hard at work.*